AUCTION PLANNING TIMELINE

-- Finalize the silent auction and live auction.
+- Finalize the silent auction and live auction items.
 Use thoughtful discussions to pick which items will be best for your audience.
 Work with your auctioneer to set the order of live auction items.

-- Have a meeting with MC (item reader) and auctioneer.
+- Have a meeting with the emcee or item reader and auctioneer.
 The event will be more successful if they have a good working relationship.
-Discuss timelines, guest information and name pronunciations.
+Discuss timelines, guest information, and name pronunciations.
 Also educate them on your organization, and why we are raising money.

 - Prepare or order bid cards/numbers.

 - Create a power-point presentation for your live auction items.

 - Finalize all aspects of the Special Appeal / Paddle Raise.
 Develop a strategic plan with your auctioneer to maximize the donations in the room on event night.

 - Are the volunteers trained on their jobs at your event?
 This is crucial as the volunteers are representing your organization at this event, and they need to be educated on what their role is.